bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 0: 00:39:54

-Okay, I have, do you know about the Lockheed project, the project that comes from the Monero community?
+Do you know about the Loki project, the project that comes from the Monero community?
-It is not, It is not similar, but it's a networking solution similar to Tor and they have a coin too, I mean a token.
+It is not similar, but it's a networking solution similar to Tor and they have a coin too, I mean a token.
 I don't know if it is for bandwidth.
 I mean it has to be for bandwidth because what else right?
-Do you know something about that in order to make a comparison or to do you have seen to?
+Do you know something about that in order to make a comparison?

 Speaker 1: 00:40:27

-Yeah I know I spoke with the developers of Loki, it's a Manero fork as I recall, I mean here's the thing, they're working on anonymity and they want to do an anonymity network.
+Yeah I know I spoke with the developers of Loki, it's a Monero fork as I recall, I mean here's the thing, they're working on anonymity and they want to do an anonymity network.
 The fundamental thing is that we want to do is we want to do infrastructure.
 We want to get people access to other people without having to go through networks that can be turned off.
 That's like the key fundamental aspect of packet.